vgrichina/vibe-server/stacks/tests/plugins/coding-style.md

 - Use ES6+ syntax with async/await and import/export.

 - Use `jest` for tests.
+- import {jest} from '@jest/globals'
 - Cleanup using `finally`.
 Don't use `catch` unless you are expecting an error.
 - Don't use `sinon` or any other mocking library.
-- Use real Redis for testing, don't ever mock Redis.
+- IMPORTANT: Use only real Redis for testing.
+Don't mock it.